 You’ll most likely see three important pieces of information on the bag: the roast level, the elevation, and the processing method.

-Roast level has the greatest impact on solubility; the darker a coffee is roasted, the more soluble it becomes.
+The roast level has the greatest impact on solubility; the darker a coffee is roasted, the more soluble it becomes.
 This is because roasting affects both the density and cell structure of the coffee.
 If a coffee is roasted darker, more is cooked out of it and the bean becomes more fragile.

 So what does that mean practically speaking?